Aftermath (2010 TV series): World Without Oil

-This episode hypothesizes a total oil depletion scenario, where almost all oil on Earth simply vanishes in one night.
+This episode hypothesizes a total oil depletion scenario, where almost all oil on Earth simply vanishes in one night, leaving behind only oil that has already been extracted, and products refined from oil, such as gasoline and diesel.

 In the first few minutes, approximately 100000 Goilbbl of underground oil vanishes.
 Alarms in oil rigs sound as pipe pressure plummets, leading employees and chemists around the globe to discover the bizarre situation as it unfolds.
 One day after oil, asphalt, diesel, gasoline, and tar supplies become limited.
-This causes $2 trillion USD of stock to become worthless, and oil workers are dismissed as the industry fails.
-Consumers rush to gas stations to fuel their cars for the last time, while oil tankers are called back to their countries of origin to save national reserves of oil.
+This causes $2 trillion USD of stock to become worthless, and oil workers are dismissed as the industry collapses.
+Motorists rush to gas stations to fuel their cars for the last time, while oil tankers are called back to their countries of origin to conserve national reserves of oil.
 All international transportation is grounded, including logistics, meaning resources such as steel, food, medical supplies, and trash are not being moved.

 Five days after oil, power stations start running out of diesel, sparking widespread outages.
 Martial law is declared to stop rioting and looting.
 Unemployment rises to 30%.
 Livestock die due to lack of food.
-Coal, which is still accessible, briefly becomes the main source of fuel, but they quickly face shortages.
+Coal, which is still accessible, briefly becomes the main source of fuel, but quickly faces shortages.
 Thirty days after oil, diesel-powered passenger trains are running on rations, and the roads are empty of cars.
-Governments start biofuel planting programs, while nations that already produced large amounts of biofuel prior to the vanishing of the reserves are able to mitigate the negative effects of losing oil.
+Governments start biofuel planting programs, while nations with established biofuel industries, such as Brazil, are able to mitigate the effects of fuel shortages.